Frequently Asked Questions

 This table provides a quick overview of key details for Marshall Islands phone numbers:

-The Republic of the Marshall Islands, a sprawling nation of 29 coral atolls and five islands in the Pacific Ocean, operates a surprisingly unified and modern telecommunications system.
-Overseeing this system is the National Telecommunications Authority (NTA), which manages the entire infrastructure and service delivery.
+The Republic of the Marshall Islands, a sprawling nation of 29 coral atolls and 5 islands in the Pacific Ocean, operates a surprisingly unified and modern telecommunications system.
+The National Telecommunications Authority (NTA) oversees this system, managing the entire infrastructure and service delivery.
 This centralized approach simplifies many aspects of number handling for developers.

-Interestingly, the Marshall Islands has benefited significantly from international aid and partnerships to develop its telecommunications infrastructure.
-As highlighted by a BuddeComm report, organizations like the World Bank, the International Telecommunication Union (ITU), and Kacific Broadband Satellites have contributed funding and resources to improve connectivity across the islands.
+The Marshall Islands has benefited significantly from international aid and partnerships to develop its telecommunications infrastructure.
+Organizations like the World Bank, the International Telecommunication Union (ITU), and Kacific Broadband Satellites have contributed funding and resources to improve connectivity across the islands.
+The World Bank's Digital Republic of the Marshall Islands (Digital RMI) project, launched in 2021 with a $37.5 million budget ($30 million IDA grant plus $7.5 million private capital), aims to improve digital infrastructure across all 24 inhabited atolls over a seven-year implementation period.
 This investment has led to a significant increase in mobile penetration and internet usage, creating a more digitally connected nation.
-You might want to consider this recent growth when designing your application's features and target audience.

 The Marshall Islands follows international best practices with a clean, standardized number format adhering to the ITU-T E.164 recommendation.
 This standard ensures global interoperability and simplifies integration for developers like you.